sibelius/relay-workshop/workshop/04-usePaginationFragment/README.md

 ## Exercise

-- Create a new Component PostList/Feed that will contain pagination logic of posts
+- use usePaginationFragment on Feed.tsx component to fetch a list of posts and later on paginate it
-- Create a button to fetch next page
+- implement pagination on loadMore callback

 ## Extras